-- The welder must make frequent adjustments to the hood placement. - The fan size is limited due to size limitations of the unit; therefore, limiting the airflow and maximum duct length of the system. - Air cleaners, if equipped, tend to have less fume loading capacities (as compared to fixed units).
+•The fan size is restricted due to size limitations of the unit, therefore, limiting the airflow and maximum duct length of the system.

+•Air cleaners, if equipped, tend to have less fume loading capacities (as compared to fixed units).
 Thus, more frequent maintenance is required.